dbpedia/dbpedia-lookup/README.md

   * **BUILD_DISK** Uses an on-disk graph structure (TDB2) to load and query the data.
 This on-disk database can be saved to the host system via docker volume.
   * **INDEX_DISK** Uses an already existing on-disk graph structure (TDB2) to query the indexable key-value pairs.
 An already existing database has to be present.
 The loading step will be skipped.
   * **NONE** Completely skips the indexing path and starts up the tomcat.
 This can be used to quickly reload the lookup with a modified application (query) configuration.

+* **cleanIndex** If cleanIndex is set to true the indexer will create a new index from scratch.
+It will try to extend an already existing index otherwise.

 **cacheSize** The maximum number of documents that can be buffered by the indexer before a flush is required.
 A higher number will consume more RAM but also lead to faster indexing.